In this article:

 The draw of coffee shops and their inherent rise in the specialty eatery industry has been fuelled by a blend of relaxed atmosphere, consumer taste, and location.

-With coffee shops popping up with increasing popularity – it would be easy to assume that this simple business model is a quick win.
+With coffee shops popping up and increasing in popularity, it would be easy to assume that this simple business model is a quick win.
+But underneath this calm facade hides the intensely competitive environment in which they operate.

 Marketing, upselling, and keeping relevant to almost daily changes in customer tastes reveal a bitter struggle for survival and growth.